Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Experimental Evaluation

 Our proposed \DCM method exhibits superior performance compared to VACA and CAREFL, often by as much as an order of magnitude.
 The better performance of \DCM over CAREFL may be attributed to the fact that \DCM uses the causal graph, while CAREFL only relies on a non-unique causal ordering.
 In the case of VACA, the limited expressiveness of the GNN encoder-decoder might be the reason behind its inferior performance, especially when dealing with multivariable, multidimensional complex structural equations as considered here, a shortcoming that has also been acknowledged by the authors of VACA~\citep{vaca}.
 Furthermore, VACA performs \textit{approximate} inference, e.g. when performing a counterfactual query with $\doo(X_1=2)$, the predicted counterfactual value for $X_1$ is not exactly $2$ due to imperfections in the reconstruction.
 This design choice may result in downstream compounding errors, possibly explaining discrepancies in performance.
 To avoid penalizing this feature, all metrics are computed using downstream nodes from intervened nodes.
+To evaluate computational efficiency, we compared DCM with VACA and CAREFL using a single experimental setup (see~\cref{sec: running time}).
+The results suggest that DCM is significantly more computationally efficient than both VACA and CAREFL, with training taking 7 times less time.
 Lastly, the standard deviation of \DCM is small relative to the other models, demonstrating relative consistency, which points to the robustness of our proposed approach.